mk-fg/git-nerps/README.rst

 git-nerps
 =========

-Tool to encrypt and manage selected files (or parts of files) under git repository.
+Tool to encrypt and manage secret files in git repository.

-Uses libsodium_ (wrapped by libnacl_ / PyNaCl_) encryption (`NaCl
+Uses libsodium_ (wrapped by libnacl_ / PyNaCl_) encryption
-crypto_secretbox`_, see "Crypto details" section below for more info), gitattributes and git-config for configuration storage, which is partly shared with git and can be edited/adjusted by hand as well.
+(`NaCl crypto_secretbox`_, see "Crypto details" section below for more info), gitattributes and git-config for configuration storage, which is partly shared with git and can be edited/adjusted by hand as well.

-All the stuff is implemented as one python (python2!) script, which has different commands.
+All the stuff is implemented as one python script (python3, though repo history has python2 version as well), which has different subcommands.
 See --help output for a full list of these.

 .. _libsodium: http://libsodium.org/
 .. _libnacl: http://libnacl.readthedocs.io/